jeffheaton/aifh/vol2/README.md

-AIFH Vol2: Nature Inspired Algorithms (Under construction!)
+AIFH Vol2: Nature Inspired Algorithms
 ====
-> Note: This book is not yet published and the Volume 2 examples are very much
-> **Under Construction**.

 This book has the following chapters.